 Taiwan has ultra-modern cities that still strongly uphold traditional Chinese culture while at the same time embracing a capitalist business culture that appeals to Western expats.
 As a result, many new arrivals find that the lifestyle in Taiwan is highly convenient as goods are easily accessible and both the public transport and healthcare are excellent.

 Taiwanese are extremely friendly, helpful and gracious people.
 They will generally go out of their way to make visitors feel at ease.
 They pride themselves on being good hosts.
 Expats may find themselves asking a stranger for directions and end up being personally escorted and then being invited home for dinner.
-The language barrier is no obstacle to this hospitality and willingness to assist as many can speak English.
+The language barrier is no obstacle to this hospitality and willingness to assist as many locals can speak English.

 Official name: Republic of China

-Population: Over 23 million
+Population: Around 24 million

 Capital city: Taipei